Miho, Ibaraki: History

 The villages of Kihara and Anju were created with the establishment of the modern municipalities system on April 1, 1889.
 The two villages were merged to form the village of Miho on April 1, 1955.
+In April 10, 1978, the Miho Training Center was opened by the Japan Racing Association (JRA), which was one of two racehorse training facilities operated by the JRA (the other being the Ritto Training Center in Ritto, Shiga).

 Government

 Miho has a mayor-council form of government with a directly elected mayor and a unicameral village council of 12 members.
 Miho contributes one member to the Ibaraki Prefectural Assembly.
 In terms of national politics, the village is part of Ibaraki 6th district of the lower house of the Diet of Japan.

 Economy

 The economy of Miho is primarily agricultural, including aquaculture on Lake Kasumigaura.